-C Program for Reversing a linked list by changing links between the nodes
+C Program for Reverse a linked list by changing links between node

-C Program for Reversing a linked list by changing links between the nodes
+Reverse a linked list by changing links between node

 • Step 1 – We will take three pointers ptr1, ptr2 and ptr3.
 Initially the first and the third pointer will point NULL, and the second pointer will point the head.